kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 Problems
    a) If a service is created in multiple clusters, they are bound to have different IP addresses.
       These IP addresses need to turn into a single endpoint that users can use.
-   b) DNS lets us map all IP addresses as an A record to a single domain, but IP addresses can change.
+   b) DNS lets us manually map all IP addresses as an A record to a single domain, but IP addresses can change.

 Domain
    a) Configuration of domain object is necessary for FederatedService LoadBalancer objects.